-Realisation after realisation hit me and I could not believe I had not seen this before.
+One realisation after another hit me and I could not believe I had not seen this before.
 It made complete sense to why I had continued to suffer.
 I remember how I would fight my mind to try and make it quieter, to act and think differently.
-Then I saw it clearly that I was fighting the problem with the problem, I was trying to fix the tired and weary mind with my tired and weary mind, tiring it out further, I was creating the problem by trying to fix the problem and staying in a constant loop.

-My words are there to point you to see this for yourselves, to spark your own realisation, that’s all my words are ever for, they are pointers and the reason I keep writing.
-Because trust me when you see it for yourself, nothing but your attitude towards how you feel changes, a lot of fear drops away, a lot of resistance, you start to leave yourself alone more, you come more and more out of your head, you realise you never had any control in the first place and you leave it to your mind and body to sort itself out.
+The reason I keep writing is to spark your own realisation; my words are pointers so that you can see this for yourself.
+Trust me when you see it for yourself everything changes.
+Your whole attitude towards how you feel shifts and a lot of fear and resistance drops away.
+You start to leave yourself alone more and come more and more out of your head.
+You finally realise you never had any control in the first place and so you step out of the way and allow your mind and body to heal of their own accord.

 Recovery from anxiety requires you to go through some discomfort

 This journey out of suffering is one of the toughest you will have to go through.
 It isn’t pretty at times as all the old stuff come up to be released.
 It means you have to allow what needs to come up to come up; you have to turn towards it instead of turning away from it, you have to start living your life while harmless thoughts and emotions are running amok.
 You don’t cling to the bliss, and you don’t run away or try to suppress the bad, the more allowing you are of it, the better.

 But at the end of the journey, it will be the best thing you ever did; you will realise how harmless thoughts and emotions are.
 You will realise how you did so much of this to yourself and that you were never broken in the first place and that you never had to go around trying to fix yourself and that no label given to you was actually true.